11ty/11ty-website/docs/collections.md

 ---
 # Collections (using Tags)

 While [pagination](/docs/pagination/) allows you do iterate over a data set to create multiple templates, a collection allows you to group content in interesting ways.
-A piece of content can be a part of multiple collections, merely by assigning the same string value to the `tags` key in the front matter.
+A piece of content can be a part of multiple collections, if you assign the same string value to the `tags` key in the front matter.

 ## A Blog Example

 For a blog site, your individual post files may use a tag called `post`, but it can be whatever you want.
 In this example, `mypost.md` has a single tag `post`:

+{% codetitle "Markdown", "Syntax" %}

 ```
 ---